R-7 / 8K71, 8K74 - SS-6 SAPWOOD

+Design and failure analysis of the first R-7 flights led to a modification of the nose cone and its mode of separation.
+Between late March and early July 1958 the new design with a modified nose cone was successfully tested.
 On 02 July 1958, a ministerial decree called for the development of an improved ICBM based on the R-7 design.
 The new R-7A (8K74) included a modernized lighter warhead, more powerful engines and an increased propellant volume.
 Thus maximum range was increased from 8000 up to 12000 km.
 Newly developed inertial navigation systems replaced previous radio control systems greatly improving accuracy.

-The soviets conducted 16 flight tests to ensure the reliability of the new control design.
+The Soviets conducted 16 flight tests to ensure the reliability of the new control design.
 Following the tests in December 1959, the first of the R-7 launch complexes were put on an alert and deployment of the rockets began in January 1960.
-In January 1960 the Soviets successfully delivered a nose cone into the pacific ocean Eight missile launches were carried out of which seven were successful.
-In early 1960 theR-7A missile was put on active alert.
+In January 1960 the Soviets successfully delivered a nose cone into the pacific ocean.
+Eight missile launches were carried out of which seven were successful.

 The R-7 was never deployed in significant numbers.
 The missile took too long to fuel, its above ground launch facilities were large and vulnerable to attack.
 Finally, the system could only be only be held on standby for 24 hours before the propellant seals began to fail.
 Fewer than ten were believed to be nuclear deployed, wth only one dedicated ICBM pad was built at Baikonur, and six to eight in the Angara complex at Plesetsk.